iksi/css-optim/readme.md

 ## Selector sorting

-The following order is based on <https://html.spec.whatwg.org/multipage/#toc-semantics>.
+The following order is based on <https://html.spec.whatwg.org/multipage/#toc-semantics> (with the exception of the main element).

 ### Universal
 - *